But my horn shalt thou exalt like the horn of an unicorn: I shall be anointed with fresh oil. Psalms 92:10 KJV

 Then verse 10 is saying "But not me, I'm not your enemy.
 This is my fate.
 You are going to exalt me and anoint me with the finest and freshest oil."

-Nobody knows the exact meaning of this word.
-Many modern translators believe it is the wild ox, aurochs, or wild bulls.
-These wild animals were very large and strong.
-However I didn't find anything special about the horns.
+Nobody seems knows the exact meaning of this word.
+Many modern translators believe it is the wild ox, aurochs, or wild bulls, However I didn't find anything special about their horns.
 Since the verse say "my horn is exalted like the horn of re'em, I like the translation of unicorn.
 To me it fits the horn being exalted.

 So what does this verse mean to me now?
 God has given me more than enough strength to accomplish everything He has called me to do.
 He pours out His favor on me so it is visible to the world.
 This strength and favor is greater and more valued than the unicorn horn.
 The Holy Spirit mingles with me to refresh, give me strength and authority and show His favor to me.

 How does this verse read to you now?
 Love to hear from you.

 Want a great reminder of this verse?
 Click below to check out this mug.